 Components To Build

 The jrnl components are separated both to make each one easer to focus on and because they should be as independent as possible in order to remain open and to allow for any other party’s components to integrate, supporting a specific use case.
-To discuss the priorities listed here, please use the Category Priorities in the jrnl.global blog: jrnl Components To Build
+To discuss the priorities listed here, please use the Category Priorities in the jrnl.global blog: jrnl Components To Build This is an open project and all APIs and code will be made available: APIs

 - Christopher Gutteridge from the University of Southampton is system architect